 Use these review meetings as an opportunity for discussion, not just a data presentation.
 Go beyond the numbers to talk about what they mean.
 What went well?
 What challenges did you face?
 What adjustments will you make next month?
 This turns reporting from a passive activity into an active, strategic process that helps you continuously refine your strategy and improve performance.

-Common KPI Mistakes to Avoid
+Common Real Estate KPI Mistakes (and How to Avoid Them)

 Setting up KPIs is a huge step forward, but it’s just as important to sidestep the common traps that can make your data more confusing than clarifying.
 Even the most experienced investors can get tripped up by focusing on the wrong things or using unreliable information.
 The goal is to create a system that gives you a clear, accurate picture of your portfolio’s health, not one that drowns you in numbers or leads you down the wrong path.
 By being aware of these potential mistakes from the start, you can build a KPI framework that truly supports your growth and helps you make smarter, data-driven decisions for your investments.
 Let’s walk through the three biggest mistakes I see investors make and how you can steer clear of them.

-Tracking Too Many Metrics
+Mistake: Tracking Too Many Metrics at Once

 When you first start tracking performance, it’s tempting to monitor everything.
 But more data doesn’t always mean more clarity.
 In fact, tracking too many metrics can lead to analysis paralysis, where you’re so overwhelmed by information that you can’t make a decision.
 Instead of a long, cluttered list, focus on the vital few.
 By tracking the right KPIs, you get a clear picture of whether you’re on track to reach your goals.
 For example, setting specific targets for your occupancy rate or net operating income makes it easy to see if your properties are performing as expected.
 This allows you to quickly adjust your strategy when needed, rather than getting lost in irrelevant details.

-Choosing Vanity Metrics Over Actionable Data
+Mistake: Choosing Vanity Metrics Over Actionable Data

 A vanity metric is a number that looks impressive on the surface but doesn’t actually help you make business decisions.
 Think of website page views or social media likes.
 While nice to have, they don’t tell you much about your portfolio’s financial health.
 Actionable metrics, on the other hand, give you direct insight.
 Top-performing investors track several key productivity metrics: closed transactions, tenant satisfaction rates, and average time to lease.
 These numbers reveal how efficiently you run your business.
 When choosing your KPIs, always ask yourself, “What action will I take based on this data?”
 If the answer isn’t clear, you might be looking at a vanity metric.